franckalbinet/mistocr/nbs/files/test/md_enriched/resnet/page_6.md

 Identity vs. Projection Shortcuts.
 We have shown that
 ![img-4.jpeg](img-4.jpeg)
+AI-generated image description:
+___
+This is a technical architectural diagram showing two parallel residual block structures, commonly found in neural network architectures like ResNet.

+Left block (64-d):
+- Input: 64-dimensional feature map
+- First layer: 3x3 convolution with 64 filters, followed by ReLU activation
+- Second layer: 3x3 convolution with 64 filters
+- Skip connection: Direct path from input bypassing the two convolutional layers
+- Addition operation (⊕): Combines the skip connection with the processed features
+- Final ReLU activation after the addition

+Right block (256-d):
+- Input: 256-dimensional feature map
+- First layer: 1x1 convolution with 64 filters (dimensionality reduction), followed by ReLU
+- Second layer: 3x3 convolution with 64 filters, followed by ReLU
+- Third layer: 1x1 convolution with 256 filters (dimensionality expansion)
+- Skip connection: Direct path from input
+- Addition operation (⊕): Combines the skip connection with the processed features
+- Final ReLU activation after the addition

+The right block represents a bottleneck architecture that reduces computational cost by first reducing dimensions with 1x1 convolutions, processing with 3x3 convolutions, then expanding back to the original dimension.
+Both blocks implement the residual learning framework where the network learns residual functions with reference to the layer inputs.
+___

 Figure 5.
 A deeper residual function $\mathcal{F}$ for ImageNet.
 Left: a building block (on $56 \times 56$ feature maps) as in Fig. 3 for ResNet34.
 Right: a "bottleneck" building block for ResNet-50/101/152. parameter-free, identity shortcuts help with training.
 Next we investigate projection shortcuts (Eqn.(2)).
 In Table 3 we compare three options: (A) zero-padding shortcuts are used for increasing dimensions, and all shortcuts are parameterfree (the same as Table 2 and Fig. 4 right); (B) projection shortcuts are used for increasing dimensions, and other shortcuts are identity; and (C) all shortcuts are projections.